Citizen Complaint Oversight Panel

 - Complete an official Complaint Against Police Practices Form No. 1072 (PDF) or prepare a written account of your complaint.
 The 1072 form is in all public libraries, the Citizen Complaint Oversight Panel Office and all County Police Stations.

-- Submit your complaint to the Citizen Complaint Oversight Panel or any County Police Station by mail or in person.
+- Submit your complaint to the Citizen Complaint Oversight Panel or any County Police Station or by mail to the address on the complaint form.
 You can also send complaints by email to the Citizen Complaint Oversight Panel.

 Visit our archive center to see a list of prior annual reports for the Citizen Complaint Oversight Panel.
 CD-ROM and a limited number of hard copies of the most recent annual report are available upon request.
 Please contact the CCOP by phone at 301-883-5042 or by email.